 3.9 FM ANALYZER

-542APC processor has an FM tuner with the capability of carry out measurements on the received radio wave.
+542APC processor has an FM tuner with the capability of carry out measurements It is available from the menu on the received radio wave.
 It is available from the menu option FM RECEIVER - ANALIZER.

 3.9.1 FM Tuner